KamilKurde/PhoenixMinerGUI/README.md

 ## Notes
 * Keep in mind that this app is in alpha, if you encounter any bugs report them
-* This app uses unfinished UI library called [Desktop Compose](https://www.jetbrains.com/lp/compose/), this means that UI of the app can behave weirdly (e.g. flicker)
 * App weights a lot (along with the app files there is whole runtime environment packed, if you know how can we make this app lighter, please contact [main dev](https://github.com/KamilKurde) )
 * Feel free to contribute